Paris-Brest-Paris 1931

 Buffalo Velodrome, 6 September 1931

-Paris-Brest-Paris was a long grueling race, 1200 km (750 miles) with few stops, and minimal support allowed.
-In 1931, the fifth edition of Paris-Brest-Paris, conditions were stormy, and many of the 28 pros who started the race did not finish.
-The race ended with a sprint in the Buffalo Velodrome after 50 hours on the road.
+Paris-Brest-Paris was a long, grueling race, 1,200 km (750 miles) in length, with few stops, and minimal support was allowed.
+In 1931, the fifth edition of Paris-Brest-Paris was held under stormy conditions, and many of the 28 professional riders who started the race did not finish.
+This edition ended with a sprint in the Buffalo Velodrome after 50 hours on the road.

 Each image in the Vintage Print Series has been reproduced from an original photographic print or negative in The Horton Collection archives.
-Each has been carefully restored to remove dust, water stains, fingerprints, or other wear and tear.
-Lithograph printing was done by AMP Printing in Dublin, California on Daiei TopKote 111 pound acid-free archival quality stock using a Heidelberg press.
+Each has been carefully restored to remove dust, water stains, fingerprints, and other signs of wear and tear.
+Lithograph printing was done by AMP Printing in Dublin, California, on Daiei TopKote 111-pound acid-free, archival-quality stock using a Heidelberg press.

 Each print comes packaged in a crystal clear sealed bag with a descriptive insert.
 Beautifully packaged for gift giving.